hinpa/Learn-to-git/README.md

-"git config --global user.name <name>" before you can push changes into github you have to generate an ssh key, load public version on github and add this ssh key to your ssh-agent
+"git config --global user.name <name>" before you can push changes into github you have to generate an ssh key, load public version on github and add this ssh key to your ssh-agent now I will use git push <repo> with the branch to commit to and keyword 'origin'
 ## Subheader